avarshvir/oxygen/README.md

 # Oxygen
-An AI Software Development Company that locally runs virtually.
+An AI Software Development Company that runs virtually.

 ---